Where is hot in September

 If you want real heat, head to Cyprus where the mercury regularly hits 32°C and higher.
 You can also cut costs by booking a holiday in North Cyprus which is outside the Eurozone.
 See the latest special offers.

 Let’s not forget Spain.
 The Costa de la Luz in the far south-west has wonderful white sand beaches that will be uncrowded – and hot – in September.
 The much-neglected regions of northern Spain are always worth considering.
 They are great value and especially good if you want to combine a beach with some cultural sightseeing and outdoors adventure.

 Short breaks in September

 In Italy, Florence reaches 26°C and Rome 27°C – ideal temperatures for some lazy sightseeing and al fresco meals.
-Venice – never the best place to visit in high summer – is starting to become civilised again.
+Venice – never the best place to visit in high summer – is starting to become civilised again as the crowds drift away.
 The ultimate way to get there is on the Orient Express from London.
 You can also take a luxury hotel barge across the Venetian lagoon.
-Details here.

 It’s only a two-hour flight to Budapest, a great-value city that is packed with fascinating sights.

 Another reliable city break destination in September is Tunis, less than 3 hours flying time from the UK, where we recommend The Residence Tunis.
 And if you really enjoy the heat, head to Cairo or Marrakech.